Systems Science Methods in Public Health: Dynamics, Networks, and Agents

-Presenter: Douglas Luke
+Speaker: Douglas Luke

 Professor Luke is a leading researcher in the areas of health policy, organizational systems, and tobacco control.
 He is director of the Center for Public Health Systems Science (CPHSS) at the Brown School, which focuses on the evaluation, dissemination, and implementation of evidence-based public health policies.

 During the past decade, Dr. Luke has worked on applying systems science methods to important public health problems, especially social network analysis.
 Dr. Luke’s Center has used network analysis to study diffusion of scientific innovations, to model the formation of organizational collaborations, and to develop a blueprint of state tobacco control programs.
 In addition, Dr. Luke has been the network analysis track lead at NIH’s Institute for Systems Science and Health.

 Frontiers for Network Analysis in Health Systems Research and Implementation Science

 Health services and systems researchers are increasingly interested in studying the role and utilizing the power of social relations.
 Social networks have been studied to inform, promote, and evaluate the implementation and effectiveness of health interventions.